 Townhouse / 2 bedrooms / sleeps 7

 The house is located in the historical center of Noto, UNESCO World Heritage Site.
 Situated on the first floor, it has been created from the restoration of a bulding dating back to the end of the 19th century.
 The house overlooks the spectacular skyline of the beautiful baroque town, with a view of the dome of the Cathedral, the roofs of the houses and monuments, to the wonderful sea of the Gulf of Noto and, in the distance, the island of Portopalo and the extreme tip of Capo Passero.

-The house can accommodate two families, each with their own separate entrance.
-The two apartments, each about 70 square meters, each consist of a living room with sofa bed, a double bedroom, a bathroom and a kitchen.
-One apartment can accommodate 2 to 3 people; the whole house (occupying both apartments), can accommodate a total of 4 to 7 people with two bedrooms and two bathrooms with shower.
+Two apartments can accommodate two families, each with their own separate entrance; each about 70 square meters, can accommodate a total of 4 to 7 people, with two bedrooms and two bathrooms with shower.